gaya3codes/display-temparature/README.md

 ## DisplayGuageComponent

 - The child component - DisplayGuageComponent receives the formInputs on submission and uses them to calculate the angle needed to rotate based on the inputs provided.
+- It contains a guage to display the temparature and its number beneath the guage.
+- It contains two bars to represent the min and max boundaries for the guage.
+Any temparature range is shown in between these boundaries in the guage.
 - The child component can also receive the data using subjects in Service file from the parent component.
 Keeping the re-usability of the component in mind, I avoided using too many couplings considering the size and scope of the application.

 ## Technologies